Skip to content

 )

-The orchestrator runs up to 5 turns.
+The attack runs up to 5 turns.
 After each response from the target, the adversarial LLM crafts a follow-up prompt designed to push the conversation closer to the objective.
 The scorer evaluates each response.
 If the objective is achieved before max_turns, the attack stops early.
 8

 PyRIT’s OrchestratorResult contains the full conversation history, the scorer’s verdict for each turn, and metadata including timing and token counts.
 The print_conversation_async() method displays a formatted transcript showing which prompts were sent, how the target responded, and whether each response was scored as achieving the objective.